SPDQ/Power-Plant-Detection-in-RSI/README.md

 ---
 Our dataset which is collected from Google Earth covers 60 fossil fuel power plants in the Beijing-Tianjin-Hebei Region.
 We divide the dataset into four classes i.e. working chimney, unworking chimney, working condensing tower and unworking condensing tower.
 The format of annotations and label are pascal VOC2007.
-You can download the dataset at https://pan.baidu.com/s/1pTt3HH54DerVVYwJDtyQtQ and the password is 14oy.
+You can download the dataset at https://pan.baidu.com/s/12W0PsiwKIQj6AD3fx6j6MA and the password is ofkv.

 Citation
 ---